- Home

 Although Santiago is Chile's main economic center, it is not the only area where to spend one's retirement.
 Indeed, some retirees choose to settle:

-• Or a little further north, in La Serena.
+- Or a bit further north, in La Serena.
 It is the perfect place if you like Mediterranean landscapes and lifestyle.
 La Serena offers great beaches, ideal for long walks on the seaside.
 The climate is also very pleasant: in summer, temperatures rarely exceed 26°C (79°F), so the heat is not overwhelming.
 In short, La Serena is one of the privileged places to spend your retirement in Chile!

-• Or in the south, the Araucania District, the Lake District or the River District.
-Concerning activities, you can switch between hiking in the mountains, in natural parks or by the lakes, and relaxing days at the many spas and thermal baths.
+- Or in the south, the Araucania District, the Lake District, or the River District.
+Concerning activities, you can switch between hiking in the mountains, in natural parks, or by the lakes, and relaxing days at the many spas and thermal baths.
 For example, the Termas Geometricas near Pucón: they are open air baths wedged between two cliffs with lush vegetation.
 The South of Chile is great if you appreciate a mountain and rural lifestyle.
 However, you should know that both these districts are humid regions, so it rains very often!

 How does the Chilean pension scheme work?